 - The Batman itself wasn't allowed to use either Two-Face, Scarecrow, or Wonder Woman.
 Its first version of Clayface appears to be a Captain Ersatz for the first of these, the second was almost reversed but fell through (with Hugo Strange having to take the role instead), and the last ended up making the Justice League of America's use of The Smurfette Principle even worse.

 - Not that Bat-Embargos were new...back in the days of the Super Friends, when the Challenge series (with the Legion of Doom) took place, Filmation's The New Adventures of Batman was still on the air.
 That's why you'd never see Joker or Catwoman on the Legion of Doom.
-The Joker and Penguin appeared in one episode each of Super Friends during the Galactic Guardians series, after the Filmation cartoon's license on him had run out.
+The Joker and Penguin appeared in one episode each of Super Friends during the Galactic Guardians series, after the Filmation cartoon's license on him had run out (and, of course, both had figures in the Super Powers Collection).
 On the other hand, Riddler and Scarecrow could not be seen on New Adventures (except for the former in the opening sequence, inexplicably in a pink costume).